netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 The *Tariff number* and *Export Description* are taken over from the data storage of the product when assigning in the package popup.
 Otherwise they can be edited here.

-.. admonition:: Note
+.. admonition:: Product data maintenance

+   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description* and traiffnumber via the product attribute *Tariff number*.

-   Please note: In the case of *Configurable product* in an order, the data from its data storage is transferred to the *Package popup* and not the data that is possibly filled on a *Simple product* linked to the *Configurable product*.
+   **Please note:** In the case of *Configurable product* in an order, the data from its data storage is transferred to the *Package popup* and not the data that is possibly filled on a *Simple product* linked to the *Configurable product*.

-.. admonition:: Item Export Descriptions

-   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description*.

 Everything else is the same as described in the section `National shipments`_.